/

 Her research also found that it takes an average of 25 minutes to fully return attention to a task after an interruption.
 If you are interrupted every few minutes — by a notification, a message, or even your own impulse to check something - you may never reach the depth of focus that deep work requires.
 You are not working.
 You are recovering from the last interruption, over and over again.

-This is the reality that any deep work strategy in 2026 must contend with.
+This is the reality that any deep work strategy must contend with now.
 The problem is not that people lack discipline.
 The problem is that the environment is designed, at almost every level, to fragment attention.

 What changed since 2016